Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 ---
-title: "Tweets: Disater or Not"
+title: "Tweets: Disaster or Not"
 subtitle: A Natural Language Processing (NLP) project using the pretrained bert model
 author: Jeremy Ribeiro
 layout: post